ColumbiaSWC/2019-01-17-Columbia-Section-4/index.md

 ## Welcome!

-This is the landing site for Columbia's [Foundations for Reseach Computing](https://rcfoundations.research.columbia.edu/) January Bootcamp #4 (Programming in R).
+This is the landing site for Columbia's [Foundations for Reseach Computing](https://rcfoundations.research.columbia.edu/) January Bootcamp #4 (Computing Fundamentals with R).

 __While R is a large part of the Bootcamp, it is not the exclusive focus.__ Our goal is to get you started in applying computational methods in your research processes.
 This means we'll walk though using [The Unix Shell](#syllabus-shell) and [Git](#syllabus-git) in addition to R in order to develop fundamental and widely applicable skillsets.